nergalex/f5-aks-kic-lab/source/class8/module2/module2.rst

 ================================================================
 The Authorization Code grant type is used by web and mobile apps.
 It differs from most of the other grant types by first requiring the app launch a browser to begin the flow.
+The application first needs to decide which permissions it is requesting, the ``scope``, then send the user to a browser to get their permission.

 At a high level, the flow has the following steps:
     - The application opens a browser to send the user to the OAuth server
     - The user sees the authorization prompt and approves the app’s request